cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 develop its Sirt1 activators.

-**July 2008** Genstruct begins a collaboration with Manuel Pietsch and his group on the use of the Genstruct technology to assess the stength and extent of toxicity using network analysis
+**July 2008** Genstruct begins a collaboration with Manuel Pietsch and his group on the use of the Genstruct technology to assess the strength and extent of toxicity using network analysis

 ## 2009